OddBallYT/ms_Obsidian.Projects/202 - Avarus/03 - World/Cities/Saulker/Features/The Coppermug.md

 	* **Hand Kegs.** black pepper, salt, cloves, mace, dill

 #### A2.
 Bar
+The bar stretches from the edge of the *storage room*, across and up to the back wall.
+The outer length is fitted with backless chairs.
+When a player approaches the counter for the first time, read aloud.

+> [!recite|bg-green] ‎
+> The counter is dark walnut wood, appearing to be taken care of quite intensely.
+It bears a few small scratches, and a couple minor burn marks, but any major damage has since been repaired, and all spills, or other grime is quickly dealt with.

+##### Features
+* Under the counter.
+	* various bottles of alcohol
+	* some spices
+	* an array of different cups, bowls, plates and eating utensils
+* The back wall is lined with **shelves**, containing various items, most look to be decorative.
+	* some **unique dishes**, painted or molded in interesting ways
+		* *plate* molded in the shape of a flower
+		* glass *plate* with a orange and blue offset swirls, approaching the center
+		* *cup* molded and painted like a leather shoe
+		* tall cylindrical *cup*, painted like a tree trunk
+		* *skewer* shaped like a pale blue swordfish, the body the handle and, the nose the skewer
+	* other **unique items**
+		* *parchment*

 #### A3.
 Sitting/Dining Area
 #### A4.
 Stage
 #### A5.
 Patio